What is Lomo Saltado?

 To adjust the heat level, I served this with a bottle of Marie Sharp's so that everyone could customize it to their liking.
 I know this hot sauce is from Belize, but it happens to be one of my favorites.

-As the name suggests, Lomo Saltado is typically made with beef loin.
+As the name suggests, Lomo Saltado is typically made with thin slices of beef loin.
 While tougher cuts tend to be more flavorful, they need to be cooked low and slow in order to make them more tender.
 Since stir-fries are cooked hot and fast, you want to use a relatively tender cut of meat.
+While other proteins could be substituted, it wouldn't be Lomo Saltado, since the name means beef loin.

 With beef, there's usually a direct correlation between tenderness and price, the more tender a cut, the more it's likely going to cost.
 That's why my recommendation here is to use the most tender cut of beef that you can afford.
 Sirloin will work, but I used a few pieces of tenderloin steak.

 The goal with the vegetables is to add texture and taste contrasts, which is why it's important to not overcook them.